ZarnackGroup/racoon_clip/docs/tutorial.rst

     quality_filter_barcodes: True # if no demultiplexing is done, should reads still be filtered for barcode / umi quality

     # demultiplexing
-    demultiplex: False # Whether demultiplexing still has to be done, if FALSE exp_barcode_len should be 0, no bacode filtering will be done
+    demultiplex: False # Whether demultiplexing still has to be done, if FALSE exp_barcode_len should be 0, no barcode filtering will be done
     min_read_length: 15

     #adapter adapter_trimming